Dextura/Steam-Achievement-Manager-Remastered/README.md

 - Bugs Will Be Checked Within A Day Of A Bug Found!

 ## Support For VS2019
-- Now Supports VS2019 And Cleaned For VS2019
+- Now Supports VS2019 And Optimized For VS2019

 ## Orginal Project And Creator.
 - Creator: https://github.com/gibbed